-In a continuing series on natural gas flow meter types, here we discuss the ultrasonic meter.
-This meter is used to measure natural gas volume and excels in custody transfer.
-While this flow meter is used to measure both liquid and gases, this post highlights information on natural gas.
+We discuss the ultrasonic meter in this continuing series on natural gas flow meter types.
+This meter measures the natural gas volume and excels in custody transfer.
+While this flow meter measures liquids and gases, this post highlights information on natural gas.

 Natural Gas Flow Measurement